ShivraniAJ/ShivraniAJ/README.md

 <h1 align="center">Hey 👋, I'm Shivrani</h1>
 <h3 align="center">I'm a passionate Web Developer from India.</h3>
 <p> I am a web developer and software development engineer.
-I am pursuing my Integrated Post Graduation in Information Technology from the Indian Institute of Information Technology and Management, Gwalior, India.  </p>
+I am pursuing my integrated post-graduation in information technology at the Indian Institute of Information Technology and Management, Gwalior, India.  </p>
 <p>I must tell you, as a web developer, the more I use a piece of code, the more confident and familiar I become with it, which in turn speeds up my development time!</p>
 <br>
 <br>